Trust Your Struggle

 For me, the Marine Corps was a learning experience like no other in this regard.
 A significant portion of combat training was allocated to creating extreme stresses in dynamic situations and pushing emerging leaders to detach, think, adapt, and most critically, to act.

-Foregoing all useful innovations, assuming expertise does not equal competence, and joining the Marine Corps for the sake of welcoming challenge and building adaptability may be a bit extreme.
+Foregoing all useful innovations, assuming expertise does not equal competence, or joining the Marine Corps for the sake of welcoming challenge and building adaptability… each may be a bit extreme.
 A more practical thought exercise to consider is creating a challenge (that typically triggers some level of fear or anxiety) and asking how would I do this, if I do not have that.
 We have a map, but no compass.
 How do we get home.

 Building resilience.